Academic Company Events NI Developer Zone Support Solutions Products & Services Contact NI MyNI

 • Layer Stackup

-A Gerber File is a standard file format that contains information necessary for the computer controlled machines used by PCB manufacturers to exactly replicate CAD based design patterns.
-The patterns usually contains features such as the board outline, landpatterns (footprints), drilled holes, vias, copper routes, and any other information that is required by the board manufacturer to create a board.
+A Gerber file is a standard file format that contains information necessary for the computer controlled machines used by PCB manufacturers to exactly replicate CAD-based design patterns.
+The patterns usually contains features such as the board outline, land patterns (footprints), drilled holes, vias, copper routes, and any other information that is required by the board manufacturer to create a board.

 NI Ultiboard has a standard Export dialog box to export a set of Gerber files.